The Clemmons Family Farm: A Rare Gem

 African-Americans comprise 13.4% of the population in the United States and own just 0.4% of the land.

-Over the span of the lifetimes of 97-year-old Jack and Lydia Clemmons, African-Americans have lost nearly 93% of their land assets in the country: from ~44 million acres in the 1920's to approximately 3.5 million acres today. |
+During the lifetimes of 100-year-old Jack and Lydia Clemmons, African-Americans have lost nearly 93% of their land assets in the country: from ~44 million acres in the 1920's to only 3.5 million acres today.

 Two Ways You Can Donate to the Clemmons Family Farm

 Two ways to donate: 1.
 MAKE A DONATION ONLINE: We are a registered 501c3 non-profit organization.
-Tax-deductible gifts can be made with online payment to the Clemmons Family Farm, Inc. by clicking on the DONATE button to the right to begin: |
+Tax-deductible gifts can be made with online payment to the Clemmons Family Farm, Inc. by clicking on the DONATE button to the right to begin. |

 |